 Program Educational Objectives

-- Utilize the critical and systemic thinking skills, and technical and professional competencies, acquired through their education to advance in a career related to their profession as evidenced by achievements or promotions to positions of increasing responsibility.
+- Utilize the critical and systemic thinking skills, and technical and professional competencies, acquired through their education.

 - Create value for society through the ethical practice of their professional abilities in developing solutions to technical and societal challenges.